 Students show what they know and engage in the content in meaningful ways.

 Head over to flipgrid.com, and you can create an account using Google or Microsoft.

 Provide students with a video prompt for them to respond and use their camera.

 Students can record themselves.
 They can record their screen

 Students have used different pre-K to Ph.D.

 Topics and groups, think of groups as your class.
 So you're going to set up a class or a group for each subject you teach.

 Under each of my groups, I can have topics, and these are the discussion points that I want students to respond to and engage with.

 There's already a library of excellent responses and prompts for you

 They have over 25,000 excellent resources for you just to get started

 Head on to discovery, and you can search for topics by keyword, or they have some separated by topic of the day or wonder of the day.

 Get started teacher

 Once you find a topic that you like, you can click on it and add it to your groups, and from there, you can edit that topic.

 Or you can create from scratch.

 So once you have your group and class created, you can choose and add a topic from here.

 You can customize the title, the prompt, the recording time, and the closed captions.

 Enable video moderation so that you can moderate that video

 Add lots of really cool media pieces to support that prompt.
-For example, you can record your own video, maybe saying instructions or reading a bit, reading a book to students.
+For example, you can record your video, maybe saying instructions or reading a bit, reading a book to students.